JohnSnowLabs/spark-nlp/README.md

 **Note:** that pre-build Spark NLP is not retrocompatible with older Spark 2.x.x, so models and environments might not work.

 If you are still stuck on Spark 2.x.x, you should re-build the library yourself with the desired Apache Spark version.
 Feel free to use [this assembly jar](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/public/spark-2.3.2-nlp-assembly-1.8.0.jar) for such version.
-For OCR module, [this](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/public/spark-2.3.2-nlp-ocr-assembly-1.8.0.jar) is for spark `2.3.x`.

 ## Spark Packages